Yatchanek/BlockGames/README.md

 Space - drop piece (no sliding after drop)
 H - toggle aim assist (not avaiable in hardcore mode) P - pause
+D - Discard unwanted piece before it falls halfway (max 5 pieces at any given time
+R: Release discarded piece as next piece (only if different than next piece and if last released piece has entered the board)
+S: Toggle display of statistics during game

 Skill level - you start with 3, 6 or 9 lines randomly filled with blocks Hardcore mode - no aim assist, once in a while a random line will become scrambled